Applying for a Security Guard Firm License

 Apply for a firm license if you plan to employ or allow anyone to perform security guard services for you.
 Your firm may be a sole proprietorship, partnership, corporation, limited liability company, limited liability partnership or voluntary association.

-2. Get the application form and fingerprint cards.
-Use one of these ways:
+- Get the application form and follow the instructions for the fingerprint requirement.
+Use one of the following methods:

 The online form requires the Acrobat Reader.
 You can fill it out on screen, then print.
 If you start with a printed form, please type or print in ink and make certain every entry is legible.